Enterprise

 What changes with computer use agents

-• They run on any app, including legacy systems, Citrix, and virtualized desktops where traditional RPA struggles.
+• Works on legacy applications, Citrix environments, and virtualized desktops where RPA struggles.

 How to move without the risk